 His fund is a means to continue what was a life force for him, giving back.
 His card, “Daily Survival Kit for Serious Illness,” was written over a year’s time and was supported by Mrs. Jean Meyers and the James Meyers cancer support group.
 He was an original member of the Meyers group and was the group facilitator during the last five years of his life.
 The card was hugely important to Tom.
 It offers quiet support, encouragement, acceptance and understanding.
 The size of this card (3 and 5/8 inches by 6 and 11/16 inches) makes it easy to display and distribute.

 The card can be downloaded here and on other cancer-related and non-cancer web sites.
 Also, GlaxoSmithKline bought the copyright to the card and supports its royalty-free reproduction to anyone who would benefit.
 If you would like to receive printed cards, we are happy to send you as many as you would like, as often as you would like, at absolutely no cost (even shipping and handling is covered).
 To arrange to receive the cards, please contact me at firstname.lastname@example.org.

 Thank you LARGELY and respectfully for your interest in the Tom McDermitt Fund.

-If you are interested in supporting the Tom McDermitt Fund’s efforts, CSGCP is happy to accept donations to the fund either through our website or via check.
+If you are interested in supporting the Tom McDermitt Fund’s efforts, CSGCP is happy to accept donations for the fund via check.
 Please make checks payable to the “Cancer Support Community at Gilda’s Club” (with “the Tom McDermitt Fund” on the memo line) and mail to 200 Kirk Road, Warminster, PA 18974.
-To donate through our website, please fill out the online form, select the button marked “In Memory of,” and then enter Tom McDermitt in the field below.
+We will be accepting online donations for the NIA Fund in the near future.
+Please check back for availability.
+Contact us at 215.879.7733 if you have any questions or would like to make a credit card donation by phone.
 Thank you so very much for your support!